beowolx/rensa/README.md

 ![Graph with benchmark results that demonstrate that Rensa is 40x faster](./assets/bench1.png)

 Rensa initially implemented a variant of the MinHash algorithm (`R-MinHash`) that combined ideas from traditional MinHash and the C-MinHash algorithm.
-It now also offers a more direct `C-MinHash` implementation and `OptDensMinHash` which uses optimal densification.
+It now also offers a more direct `C-MinHash` implementation.

 Rensa is particularly useful in scenarios where you need to: